jrenaud90/TidalPy/Documentation/partial_melt_x/partial_melt_models.md

 with the slopes $s$ and phases $p$ given by `fs_visc_power_slope`, `fs_visc_power_phase`, `fs_shear_power_slope`, and `fs_shear_power_phase`.
 Both results are floored at the liquid limits, the supplied liquid viscosity and the model's `liquid_shear`.

-This model overwrites rather than weakens: the pre-melt viscosity and shear modulus do not appear on the right-hand side.
+The pre-melt viscosity and shear modulus do not appear on the right-hand side.
 That makes it self-contained and cheap, and it makes the layer's viscosity model irrelevant wherever this model is active.

 ### Henning (2009, 2018)